VoronDesign/VoronUsers/printer_mods/Slidr/EnergyChain/Readme.md

 Printing Requirements:
 --------------------------------------------------------------------------------
-- Do A TEST PRINT OF 3-4 XY-LINKS PER TOLERANCE FIRST o CHECK FOR LAYER ADHESION o CHECK which tolerance version fits your printer filament/temperature best:
+- Do A TEST PRINT OF 3-4 XY-LINKS PER TOLERANCE FIRST

+  o CHECK FOR LAYER ADHESION

+  o CHECK which tolerance version (s. picture below) fits your printer filament/temperature best:

-     XY_Link_tight_xA: might have upwards bending
+     - XY_Link_tight_xA: might have upwards bending
-     XY_Link_normal_xA: should be pretty flat (should work for most ppl!)
+     - XY_Link_normal_xA: should be pretty flat (should work for most ppl!)
-     XY_Link_loose_xA: should bend downwards
+     - XY_Link_loose_xA: should bend downwards

-     If really necessary you might combine the versions in an alternating way:
+     If necessary you might combine  versions in an alternating way.
      (e.g.: normal,loose,normal,loose and so on).

-- esun ABS+ (feel free to experiment, don´t blame me!)
+- esun ABS+ (feel free to experiment, donÂ´t blame me!)
 - 0.2mm layer height incl. first layer: part is designed to be printed only with this height!
 - no supports: required supports are already incorporated and easy to remove